oskarek/swift-json-parsing/README.md

 ### Decoding and encoding logic out of sync

-Codable has the really cool feature of being able to automatically sythesize the decoding and encoding implementations for Swift types, thanks to integration with the Swift compiler.
-Unfortunately, in practice, the automatically synthesized implementations will often not be correct for your usecase, because it assumes that your json data and your Swift data types _exactly_ match each other in structure.
+Codable has the really cool feature of being able to automatically synthesize the decoding and encoding implementations for Swift types, thanks to integration with the Swift compiler.
+Unfortunately, in practice, the automatically synthesized implementations will often not be correct for your use case, because it assumes that your json data and your Swift data types _exactly_ match each other in structure.
 This will often not be the case, for various reasons.
-First, you might be dealing with JSON APIs that you don't own yourself and therefore might deliver data in a format that isn't ideal to your usecase.
+First, you might be dealing with JSON APIs that you don't own yourself and therefore might deliver data in a format that isn't ideal to your use case.
 But even if you do own the API code, it might be used by multiple platforms, which means you can't tailor it specifically to work perfectly with your Swift code.
 Also, Swift has some features, such as enums, that simply _can't_ be expressed equivalently in json.

 So in practice, when using Codable, you will often have to implement the decoding and encoding logic manually.
 And the problem in that situation, is that they have to be implemented _separately_.
 This means that, whenever the expected json format changes in any way, you have to remember to update both the `init(from:)` (decoding) and the `encode(to:)` (encoding) implementations accordingly.